cvisco/eslint-plugin-requirejs/README.md

 ## To Do

-* no-multiple-define: Disallow multiple `define` calls in a single file
 * no-exports: Disallow assignment to `exports` or `module.exports` when using CommonJS wrapper, prefer return instead
 * require-return: Enforce returning a value from module definition functions
 * validate-relative: Make sure `require` is declared as a dependency if using relative dependency paths inside a module